 Students, either as individuals or as members of recognized student organizations, who act in violation of the provisions of this rule shall be subject to disciplinary procedures and actions as outlined in the Student Code of Conduct.

 Faculty and others entitled to sponsor a meeting involving the use of College facilities shall observe this rule.

 It is important for campus offices and student organizations to have adequate opportunities to publicize their events.
 It is also important to maintain an attractive campus, free of unnecessary litter.
-The following guidelines are designed to achieve those objectives.
+Guidelines for posting materials on the campus may be found in the NC State/OSU Mansfield Campus Posting Procedure.
+This procedure is designed to achieve those objectives.

-Rollerblades and skateboards may be used as transportation on walks throughout campus, if used courteously, respecting the right-of-way of pedestrians.
-The may also be used for recreation in parking lot #8 and on the bike path, except when motorcycle classes or other approved activities are being conducted.
+Roller blades and skateboard may be used as transportation on walks throughout campus, if used courteously, respecting the right of way of pedestrians.
+They may also be used for recreation in parking lot #8 and on the bike path, except when motorcycle classes or other approved activities are being conducted.